Sponsored Links

 Upsetting Thoughts

-Obsessive-Compulsive Disorder (OCD) is a brain-based psychiatric disorder that causes unwanted thoughts and repetitive behaviors.
+Christian OCD is a type of Obsessive Compulsive Disorder (OCD), a brain-based psychiatric disorder that causes unwanted thoughts and repetitive behaviors.
 These thoughts can be particularly upsetting to Christians, as they often focus on themes of violence (50 percent) or sex (32 percent), as well as the better known concerns about contamination (55 percent), illness or the body (35 percent), and the need for symmetry (37 percent).

 Read about other Christians with OCD.
 Although the names have been changed, their stories are true.
 These stories are followed by facts every Christian needs to know about OCD.